gladyswang6-lab/CISC101-Group24PaperSummarizer/modules/06_key_contributions_summarizer.md

 ### Module 6: Key Contributions Summarizer
-- For each section, enumerate contributions explicitly supported by the text.
+- For each section, list key contributions explicitly supported in the paper.
-- Identify the paper’s most significant contributions overall.
+- Identify the paper’s most important contributions.
-- Avoid speculative or unsupported claims.
+- Infer implicit contributions only when directly supported by evidence in the text.
+- No hallucinations allowed.